mr-torgue/Reference-Citation-Cluster-Visualizer/README.md

 Questions you can answer:
 * are there distinct clusters? (clusters of papers that never cite from the other cluster)
 * are there important papers?

+# Issues
+RCCV supports both CrossRef (based on DOI) and SemanticScholar (based on their identifier).
+SemanticScholar seems to offer the most complete coverage because DOI's are not always available.